Buy property in Greece: Golden Visa guide (2026)

 Americans face no additional restrictions when purchasing property in Greece.
 The process is identical to that for EU nationals, with the same tax rates, legal requirements, and Golden Visa eligibility.
 Greece does not discriminate by nationality for property ownership outside the limited border-zone restrictions.

 American buyers should be aware of US tax obligations.
 The United States taxes its citizens on worldwide income regardless of residence.
 Rental income from Greek property must be reported on your US tax return.
-Capital gains on property sale are also reportable.
-The US-Greece tax treaty provides mechanisms to avoid double taxation, but professional tax advice from an adviser familiar with both jurisdictions is essential.
+Capital gains due to the sale of property also are reported.
+In addition, the US-Greece tax treaty includes provisions to prevent double taxation, but a tax advisor with experience in both countries will be needed to provide advice on this issue.

 For Americans considering the Golden Visa as a path to Greek citizenship, the seven-year residency period runs from the date the Golden Visa is issued.
 Greek citizenship requires passing a language and civics exam.
 Greece permits dual citizenship, so Americans can hold both a US and Greek passport simultaneously.
-The Greek passport provides visa-free access to 185 countries, complementing the US passport's already strong mobility profile.
+The Greek passport offers visa-free access to 185 countries, on top of the already impressive mobility profile of the U.S. passport.

 Buy property in Athens: market overview